chandangupta0123/NanoMatch-Ultra-Low-Latency-Matching-Engine/README.md

 cmake --build . --config Release

-The executable will be generated as:
+The executable will be:

 ./hft_engine on Linux/macOS

 hft_engine.exe on Windows

-Running the Engine
+Run the Engine
 ./hft_engine

 Prints periodic latency stats

-Press Ctrl+C to stop the program
+Press Ctrl+C to stop

 Features